paul-sheridan/paul-sheridan.github.io/_talks/2023-07-03-onfw-workshop.md

 location: "Groningen, the Netherlands"
 ---

-Presentation slides are available [here](https://golemlab.eu/news/ontology-workshop/slides/Sheridan_theme_ontology-compressed.pdf.
+This is a talk I gave at the Ontologies for Narrative and Fiction workshop.
+Presentation slides are available [here](https://golemlab.eu/news/ontology-workshop/slides/Sheridan_theme_ontology-compressed.pdf).